enolte/ss/README.md

 The legacy implementation (not included here yet) is a dense `std::array` of counts, literally as described here.

 The replacement impl uses bit-packed integers, to reduce cache reloads.
 This will be performance tested with the `std::array` of counts.
-When that is complete, both impls and results for them will added to this repo.
+When that is complete, the old impl and comparison results will be added to this repo.

 ### Bidirectional iteration